Newshub: Newshub Late

+The final episode was aired on Friday 31 May 2024.

 Newshub Nation

-Newshub Nation is Three's in-depth political current affairs show focusing on the major players and forces that shape New Zealand.
-The show is presented by Simon Shepherd and Rebecca Wright and airs on Saturdays at 9:30am and Sundays at 10am.
-Former co-host Emma Jolliff died on February 6, 2020.
+Newshub Nation was Three's in-depth political current affairs show focusing on the major players and forces that shape New Zealand.
+It launched as The Nation by veteran political reporter Richard Harman in 2010.
+It was rebranded as Newshub Nation in February 2018.
+The show was later presented by Simon Shepherd and Rebecca Wright and aired on Saturdays at 9:30 am and Sundays at 10 am.
+Former co-host Emma Jolliff died on 6 February 2020.